earthly/earthly/docs/earthfile/builtin-args.md

 Builtin args are variables with values automatically filled-in by Earthly.

-The value of a builtin arg can never be overriden.
+The value of a builtin arg can never be overridden.
 However, you can always have an additional `ARG`, which takes as the default value, the value of the builtin arg.
-The additional arg can be overriden.
+The additional arg can be overridden.
 Example

 ```Dockerfile
 ARG EARTHLY_TARGET_TAG